Photo courtesy of the International Eucharistic Congress, June 2020

 - Think of what is possible and feasible

 - When public Masses return, may people who need to go to Confession do so and start receiving Holy Communion in the state of grace

-- Move exposition from small chapels to main body of church when it is necessary to allow for greater social distancing
+- Move exposition from small chapels to main body of church when necessary

 - Drive-in adoration from parking lot – priest placed Monstrance in a window.
 Since you are there in person, this is not the same as watching on TV or the Internet

 - If adoration in person is permissible in your area, follow social distancing norms (six feet apart)

 - Parking lot and outdoor Masses as mentioned above